Editor’s note: This interview of Dion Hinchcliffe was recorded for Coding Over Cocktails, a podcast by Toro Cloud Cloud.

 He furthers that by 2025, 90% of everything in IT will be automated just to tread water.

 "So much more IT will be around.
 A lot of that will be low-code.
-The organizations that can effectively roll out low-code to a lot of workers are going to beat up the organizations that can't right there," says Hinchcliffe.
+The organisations that can effectively roll out low-code to a lot of workers are going to beat up the organisations that can't right there," says Hinchcliffe.

-Learn how CIOs are adopting and investing on different technologies and strategies with Dion Hinchcliffe on Coding Over Cocktails - a podcast by TORO Cloud.
+Learn how CIOs are adopting and investing on different technologies and strategies with Dion Hinchcliffe on Coding Over Cocktails - a podcast by Toro Cloud Cloud.